hotcode002/java-interview-questions/README.md

 - 'l' = 108
 - 'o' = 111

-The ASCII values of the characters in the string `s` are:
+The differences in ASCII values of the characters are:

 `|104 - 101|` +
 `|101 - 108|` +